dmleach/scroops/README.md

 * Creeps should not shove other creeps out of the way until all their move alternatives are examined
 * Creeps that cannot take energy because the spawns and extensions are not full should move to where they'll take energy from when they can
 * Don't spawn a scout for a neighboring room that can't be reached
+* Reduce costly calls to findExit
+* Use PathFinder to find paths
+* Make one code improvement: Abstract debug/error/warn to its own ancestor class so non-game objects can use them

 DONE
 1. Harvest energy and deposit it into the spawn